flipkart-incubator/circular-image/README.md

 2. Supports drawing of text, if bitmaps are not available.
 3. Supports drawing of different types of configurable notifications, at any random angle x from horizontal.
 4. Supports badges at a fixed position.
+5. Supports configurable dividers and borders.
-5. Optimised to reduce overdraw.
+6. Optimised to reduce overdraw.